Information

 Policy and Swim Wales Safeguarding Adults Policy across all club

-best interests.
+members.
+The Welfare Officer/s will at all times have a child/adult at risk centred approach and ensure commitment to their best interests.
 The Welfare officer shall not be an officer of the

 Management Committee however, they shall be entitled to receive